srl-labs/sros-anysec-macsec-lab/README.md

 The setup contains six SROS FP5 routers with 23.10R2 and 2 linux.
-The network contains 2 P routers, 2 PEs running ANYSec and MACSec, 2 CEs with MACSec, and 2 Linux Clients with 3 interfaces for distinct services. howhever only two of them have ANYSec configured:
+The network contains 2 P routers, 2 PEs running ANYSec and MACSec, 2 CEs with MACSec, and 2 Linux Clients with 3 interfaces for distinct services.
+Howhever only two of them, the PEs, have ANYSec configured:
    - P Routers

-		•	sr-2se (FP5 only)
+		•	sr-2se

-		•	sr-7s (FP5 only)
+		•	sr-7s

    - PE Routers with ANYSec and MACSec